-TunTrust CAs establish formal mechanisms to document, control, monitor, and maintain the security-related configurations and the integrity software, firmware and hardware of its CA systems, including any modifications or upgrades.
-The TunTrust CA's monitoring control processes includes issuance of alerts automatically and in real time when any changes are detected.
+TunTrustestablishes formal mechanisms to document, control, monitor, and maintain the security-related configurations and the integrity software, firmware and hardware of its CA systems, including any modifications or upgrades.
+Any changes in the configuration files of TunTrust CA systems trigger alerts automatically and in real time.